 Humans have tried to predict, and sometimes even influence, the weather for millennia.
 In our modern time, we use science and technology to aid us in these efforts, but the atmosphere is a system where even a very small change can set off a chain reaction that come to have enormous consequences.
 Because of this, forecasting the weather is notoriously difficult, especially when it comes to making forecasts for more than a few days into the future.

 It is possible to buy insurance to prevent you from future weather event.
 It is also possible to speculate in weather options.
 Weather options allows those able to correctly forecast the weather to make a lot of money.
-Most of these options do however require you to forecast the weather far in to the future and these options contain a large element of gambling.
+Most of these options do however require you to forecast the weather far in to the future.
+Trading these options are more gambling than investing.
 It is in many areas of the world very hard to reliable forecast the weather more then 7-14 days into the future.
 You can read more about weather based options on this page.

 Highest air temperature